COVID-19 travel curbs against Chinese visitors 'discriminatory': State media

-"The real intention is to sabotage China's three years of COVID-19 control efforts and attack the country's system," state-run tabloid Global Times said in an article late on Thursday, calling the restrictions "unfounded" and "discriminatory."
+"The real intention is to sabotage China's three years of COVID-19 control efforts and attack the country's system," state-run tabloid Global Times said in an article late on Thursday (Dec 29), calling the restrictions "unfounded" and "discriminatory".

 China will stop requiring inbound travellers to go into quarantine from Jan 8.
-But it will still demand a negative PCR test result within 48 hours before departure.
+But it will still demand a negative polymerase chain reaction (PCR) test result within 48 hours before departure.

 Italy on Thursday urged the rest of the European Union to follow its lead, but France, Germany and Portugal have said they saw no need for new travel restrictions, while Austria has stressed the economic benefits of Chinese tourists' return to Europe.